current position

 • situated sustainability transitions

-To support this research, I am currently recruiting post-doctoral and PhD researchers for a new research group in Umeå.
-More information will come on that soon.
-I also set up and continue to lead FoodLab in Kolding, a space for co-creation and experimentation around food system transformation, developed for the FUSILLI project.
+To support this research, I lead the Sympoietic Collaboratory in Umeå, and FoodLab, in Kolding, a space for co-creation and experimentation around food system transformation, developed for the FUSILLI project.

 In parallel to my work in Sweden and Denmark, I sit on the Academic Council at the Estonian Academy of Art Doctoral School; I represent Denmark on the committee of the European Network for Environmental Citizenship COST Action 16229; and am an associate editor on She-Ji: The Journal of Design, Economics and Innovation.